claudioametrano/UnFATE/README.md

   * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
   * Analyses with hundreds of samples should be run on server-grade hardware!

-5. Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
+  * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into \<logfile\> as well as printing it to the console.
+  * Although the script was written with our bait set in mind, it should work with any amino acid target file in the format required by HybPiper.
+If using an external baitfile, the pre-mined NCBI data will not be usable or helpful.

-6. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the `--cpu n` you specify as an argument, HybPiper and Exonerate will process n samples at a time.
+5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the `--cpu n` you specify as an argument, HybPiper and Exonerate will process n samples at a time.
 The same number of cpu is then used to parallelize IQTREE runs for single locus trees and for concatenated supermatrices.

-7. A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
+6. A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
 This will happen automatically if the output directory contains the assemblies/ and/or target_enrichment/, fastas/, macsed_alignments/, and supermatrix/ directories.
 Please remove any tree directories from the output directory (if present) before resuming to avoid errors.

-8. [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a nice tool for viewing the support for the topology of the species tree.
+7. [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a nice tool for viewing the support for the topology of the species tree.
 Consider running PhypartsPieCharts through our helper script with `python pie_wrap.py -t /path/to/single_locus_trees/ -p /path/to/species/tree`.
 You may need to use `ssh -Y` for the script to run properly on a remote device.

 ## Output description
 The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps:
 * Within the "target_enrichment" folder there will be the HybPiper runs folders, one per sample.
 Your data will also be symlinked into this directory.
 * Within the "whole_genome_data" folder will be symlinks to your supplied WGS data, trimmed read files, and either spades or HybPiper output depending on whether -l was used.
 * Within the "assemblies" folder there will be the "Exonerate_hits.py" runs folder, one per sample.
 Your data will aslo be symlinked into this directory
 * The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, and the MACSE runs folders.
-* The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks
+* The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks.
 * The "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments)
 * The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments)
 * The "supertree" folder will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments)
 * The "final_trees" folder will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used)
 * The "PhyParts" folder will be made if `pie_wrap.py` is run.
 The key output is pies.svg, but the full phyparts output will be present as well.

+## `barcode_wrap.py`
+`barcode_wrap.py` is a spinoff of `main_wrap.py`.
+This script handles multilocus barcoding of target enrichment or WGS data.
+It assumes that each pair of input fastq files represents a single species.
+`barcode_wrap.py` finds the 20 most closely related samples to the input data in our pre-mined database from NCBI, then builds a tree of those 21 samples using as many genes as possible (up to 196).
+The specificity of the taxonomy inferred from the output trees will depend on the completeness of the pre-mined database.
+Species level identification could be possible in highly sequenced groups such as Aspergillaceae, but is less likely in groups with few sequenced genomes.
+Specificity will increase as more genomes are added to NCBI and as more organisms are sequenced using our baits.

+`barcode_wrap.py` uses most of the same dependencies as `main_wrap.py` with the exception of MACSE and ASTRAL.
+If you wish to only run `barcode_wrap.py` on a certain machine, the only conda packages required are the HybPiper dependencies listed above.
+`barcode_wrap.py` is intended to be light enough to run on a desktop computer or laptop in less than 3 hours.

+A possible use case of `barcode_wrap.py` is to find a closely related group, then run `main_wrap.py` with all members of that group by using the `-n <taxon>` argument.

+The output directories of `barcode_wrap.py` generally mirror the output directories of `main_wrap.py`.
+The "reads" directory contains the raw and trimmed reads supplied, as well as the HybPiper output.
+The "fastas" directory contains various forms of the genes extracted from the input added to the pre-mined data.
+The "final_fastas" directory contains the genes extracted from the input aligned to the genes from the database, ran through Gblocks with relaxed parameters.
+The "trees" directory contains the iqtree2 output from running on the "final_fastas" directory, in addition to a treefile where the accession numbers from NCBI have been replaced with binomials.